-In Chinese Medicine, the lungs are connected to the metal element and to the season of autumn.
-During this season, we often find that our lungs become more susceptible to external pathogens, which cause colds, coughs and viruses.
+In Traditional East Asian Medicine (TEAM), the Lungs are connected to the Metal element and to the season of autumn.
+During this season, we often find that our lungs become more susceptible to external pathogens.

 Ginger detoxifies, relieves cough, dispels cold, relieves nausea